Skeptical on U.S. stocks, equity hedge funds sit out market rally

 "Investors might still be bearish on the overall outlook," said BNP Paribas' Grinacoff.
 "But to the extent they're getting caught offside, they may need to either cover or potentially participate in the upside rally."

-(Reporting by Carolina Mandl; Additional reporting by Saqib Ahmed; Editing by Michelle Price and David Holmes)
+(Reporting by Carolina Mandl; Additional reporting by Saqib Ahmed and Alden Bentley; Editing by Michelle Price, David Holmes and Josie Kao)

 ((carolina.mandl@thomsonreuters.com; +1 (917) 891-4931))